alekswn/alekswn.github.io/about.md

 title: About me
 permalink: /about/
 ---
-My name is Alexey, AKA AleksWN.

-I'm a software engineer specialized in the field of system and application development for handheld and embedded devices.
-My favorite language is C++1x however I feel comfortable using Java for native Android app's and plain C for kernel drivers.
+Who am I?

+I’m a back-end software engineer and I love to write beautiful performance critical code in C++14 and do lighting-fast prototyping in Python 3.
+Also, I have experience in low-level and embedded programming.

+I'm keen on image and video processing algorithms.

-My academic background is related to digital signal processing and space satellite technologies including imaging, remote seeing and navigation.
+My academic background is related to digital signal processing and space satellite technologies including imaging, remote seeing, and navigation.

-I am keen on image and video processing.

-### What am I looking for ?

-I'm looking for a job (preferably remote) of a senior software engineer at a small start-up company.

 ### My awards
 <table>